-Canyon de Chelly National Monument P.O.
+Canyon de Chelly National Monument

+P.O.
 Box 588, Chinle, AZ 86503

-Setting: Cottonwood-shaded camping areas lie near the mouths of two steep-walled canyons- Canyon de Chelly and Canyon del Muerto-where villages of cliff dwellings built by the Anasazi Indians between 350 and 1300 A.D. are preserved.
-The entire park is part of the Navajo Reservation.
+Setting: Cottonwood-shaded camping areas lie near the mouths of two steep-walled canyons-Canyon de Chelly and Canyon del Muerto-where villages of cliff dwellings built by the Anasazi Indians between 350 and 1300 A.D. are preserved.
+The entire park is part of the Navajo Indian Reservation.

 Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
-Campground gates are locked every day from 11 p.m. to 6 a.m.

-Group Campground: The campground is open all year.
-Reservations are recommended; call the park.
-Groups must include at least 14 persons.
-Campground gates are locked every day from 11 p.m. to 6 a.m.
+Group Campground: The campground is open from April 1 through October.
+Reservations are recommended and are accepted up to 90 days in advance; call the park.
+Groups must include at least 15 persons and no more than 100.

 Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Cottonwood-restaurant, horse and jeep rentals, visitor center with a museum of ancient Anasazi and Navajo artifacts, evening ranger programs.
 Alcohol is prohibited in the park.
-The Navajo reservation observes daylight savings time in the summer but the state of Arizona does not.
+The Navajo Reservation observes daylight savings time in the summer but the state of Arizona does not.